FoUnDeRR/FoUnDeRR/README.md

 # [![Typing SVG](https://readme-typing-svg.demolab.com?font=JetBrains+Mono&weight=500&size=30&pause=1000&color=5865F2&background=5865F200&random=false&width=435&lines=I'm+Ranumitha.;A.K.A+FoUnDeR%2C;A.K.A+Just+Mighty+Yeti%2C;A.K.A+Grzzly.)](https://git.io/typing-svg)

 # Who am I?
-> My name is `Ranumitha`, most of the time people recognize me as `FoUnDeR, Grzzly, Just Mighty Yeti`.
-Sailing from [Sri Lanka](https://en.wikipedia.org/wiki/Sri_Lanka) as a 15 year old full-stack developer.
+> My name is `Ranumitha`, Sailing from [Sri Lanka](https://en.wikipedia.org/wiki/Sri_Lanka) as a _15 year old_ full-stack developer.
+My hobbies often revolve around programming, sports, and other life activities.
+I have five rabbits and two turtles to provide love and care for them which relax my mind.
+Loves listening to pop music, here's [my 2024 spotify playlist](https://open.spotify.com/playlist/1y4DzCJVfeCzMk3VqNJaH1?si=eb1e8518c9f349e1&nd=1&dlsi=d3b0aa40ca654613).

+> I used to be a small content creator back in the day, but now I'm smashing keyboard keys to develop experiences and play games for fun.
+I might rework on my YouTube channel in the future, who knows :shipit:.
+Making discord apps using discord.js and javascript satisfies me a lot, and by doing that I learn more things about both Discord and javascript.

 **Various languages and additional related subjects I'm working with**